hypestudiox/readtimecounter/README.md

 Open the `readtime.js` with a text editor, and you will see the below.
 Change the numbers that may suit your case.

-Reading speed of English words, in words per minute:
+The reading speed of English words, in words per minute:

 `let engSpeed = 235;`

-Reading speed of non-English characters, in words per minute:
+The reading speed of non-English characters, in words per minute:

 `let charSpeed = 280;`